 As in the case with the Federal Government noted above, the 36 State Governments in Nigeria also play major roles in the articulation and implementation of various socioeconomic development policies and programmes within the different states in the country.
 The 36 State Governments in Nigeria utilizes about 35 per cent of the public sector revenue generated in Nigeria for various socio-economic and political programmes of the state governments.
 The programmes and activities of the State Governments in Nigeria are also carried out through various government ministries, departments and agencies.
-Again the State Governments in Nigeria generally make little provision for civil society organizations in terms of financial support to them for the implementation of socio-economic development programmes including research activities.
-With changing attitude following the return of democracy, CPED must intensify its activities entailing collaboration with a wide range of State Governments.
+Again the State Governmentsin Nigeria generally make little provision for civil society organizations in terms of financial support to them for the implementation of socio-economic development programmes including research activities.
+With changing attitude following the return of democracy, CPED must intensify its activities entailing collaboration with a wide range of State Government Ministries, Departments and Agencies so that resources can be tapped from the governments.
 Some of the states and their various ministries and department which CPED should work with in attracting resources are the following: